How Light Therapy Works

 When we stop to think that no life would exist on this planet without the sun, it seems likely that healing benefits can be found in light.

 All life on this planet has light to thank for its existence.
 Light streams photons (tiny packets of energy) to our bodies resulting in numerous benefits to our well-being by enhancing our body's natural chemistry.
 Photons trigger a cascade of beneficial chemical reactions throughout tissues that stimulate the body's own healing and protective processes.
-LED Light Therapy uses the therapeutic effects of light to assist the body at a cellular level, increasing circulation, reducing inflammation, relieving pain & much more.
+LED Light Therapy uses the therapeutic effects of light to assist the body at a cellular level, increasing circulation, relieving pain & much more.

 Light therapy is new to many people and clinicians.
 But forms of Low-Level Light Therapy (LLLT) have been shown to deliver powerful therapeutic benefits in over 50 years of independent research worldwide.
 Light therapy has been researched by NASA since the 1990s.
 Universities and research institutions have extensively studied light therapy for its beneficial effects on Diabetes, Neuropathy, wound healing and much more.